 Is decaf coffee less acidic than regular coffee?

 Looking into the acidity of your morning cup of Joe may be quite useful if you suffer from Gastroesophageal reflux disease (GERD).

 According to this systematic review, about 20% of the US population have GERD.

 GERD symptoms are often aggravated after the consumption of acidic foods and drinks, such as citrus fruits and juices.

 So many people who want to avoid acid reflux are looking into ways to reduce acid in coffee.

 Naturally, some of them want to find out whether decaf coffee is bad for acid reflux.
-Others may wonder if ordering a decaffeinated americano instead of a regular one can actually help them avoid heartburn.

 So here’s whether decaf coffee is less acidic: